Guidance

 Low level exposure from the correct use of consumer products that contain formic acid would not be expected to cause adverse health effects.

 Strong solutions of formic acid are corrosive and can cause burns to any part of the body it comes into contact with.
-Ingestion of formic acid can result in burns to the mouth, throat and stomach, drooling, difficulty swallowing and vomiting (there may be blood in the vomit).
+Ingestion of formic acid can result in burns to the mouth, throat and stomach, drooling, difficulty swallowing, and vomiting (there may be blood in the vomit).
+Breathing in formic acid can cause irritation of eyes and nose, sore throat, cough, chest tightness, headache and confusion.
+In severe cases it can cause breathlessness and wheezing.

-If you are exposed to formic acid
+What to do if you are exposed to formic acid

 Low level exposure from the correct use of household products that contain formic acid would not be expected to cause any adverse health effects.

-Advice for all other exposures to formic acid:
+Please see below for advice for all other exposures to formic acid:

-• if you have got formic acid on your skin, remove soiled clothing (not over the head), wash the affected area with lukewarm water and soap for at least 10 to 15 minutes and seek medical advice
+If you have got formic acid on your skin, remove soiled clothing (not over the head), wash the affected area with lukewarm water and soap for at least 10 to 15 minutes and seek medical advice.

-• if you have got formic acid in your eyes, remove contact lenses, irrigate the affected eye with lukewarm water for at least 10 to 15 minutes and seek medical advice
+If you have got formic acid in your eyes, remove contact lenses, irrigate the affected eye with lukewarm water for at least 10 to 15 minutes and seek medical advice.

-• if you have inhaled or ingested formic acid, seek medical advice
+If you have inhaled or ingested formic acid, seek medical advice.

 Additional sources of information

-NHS.UK Acid and chemical burns
+NHS Choices - Acid and chemical burns